Ohio Payday lending Reform

 It was an exciting 2018 with the passage of the Ohio Fairness in Lending Act that will be fully implemented this April.

 However, payday lending reform remains a national issue with federal regulators considering rules that could increase responsible competition and further reduce the cost of borrowing in Ohio and across the country.

 The Federal Deposition Insurance Corporation (FDIC) has recently solicited public comments.
 The Ohioans for Payday Loan Reform coalition is circulating this public comment letter and would appreciate your organization signing on in support.

-The deadline to sign on is Monday, January 21st.
+The deadline to sign on was Monday, January 21st.

 If you have any questions, please contact Nate Coffman at (614) 461-6392 ext.
 207.

 Moments ago, Governor John Kasich signed Sub HB 123, substantial payday lending reform, into Ohio law.

 It achieves the three mainstays of safe small-dollar lending: lower prices, affordable payments and reasonable time to repay.
 It closes the exploited loophole while ensuring that borrowers will continue to have access to credit.

 This bi-partisan bill was championed by Representatives Kyle Koehler (R - Springfield) and Mike Ashford (D - Toledo) who never wavered during this long and intense fight.

 OCDCA was honored to work with such a dedicated coalition Ohioans for Payday Loan Reform and the Pew Charitable Trusts to bring about much needed reform.
 The roller coaster passage overcame obstacles in both the House and Senate.
 This was truly a team effort that demonstrates the power of people versus a well-financed payday lending industry with numerous lobbyists.